bt3gl/building_blog/content/book_black_hat.md

 ### Firing Up our Proxy

 Now we just need to run our script with some server.
-For example, for a FTP server at the standard port 21:
+For example, for an FTP server at the standard port 21:
 ```sh
 $ sudo ./tcp_proxy.py localhost 21 ftp.target 21 True
 [*] Listening on localhost:21